mayamakesmaya/java-1/README.md

     - CreatePaymentAPI             : Create a payment via our API
     - CreatePaymentCSE             : Create a Client-Side Encrypted payment
   - SOAP
-    - CreatePaymentOnHpp           : Create a payment via our API
+    - CreatePaymentAPI             : Create a payment via our API
-    - CreatePaymentOnHppAdvanced   : Create a Client-Side Encrypted payment
+    - CreatePaymentCSE             : Create a Client-Side Encrypted payment
 ```

 ## Code structure